 Due to Covid-19 and the associated risks, no employee wellness events were held in 2020 or 2021.
-We resumed the programme towards the end of 2022 with wellness events at three businesses and will continue through 2023.
-The significant value of these onsite wellness days is demonstrated by the fact that only 72 members had their health screenings done at Clicks or Dis-Chem pharmacies, which was an option open to them despite the absence of wellness days at work.
+We resumed the programme towards the end of 2022 with 21 wellness events held by the end of 2023.

-At the events that were held in 2022, the major risk factors identified continued to be body mass index (BMI) and elevated blood pressure, as well as high cholesterol.
+At the events that were held in 2023, 1 069 employees were tested and the major risk factors identified continued to be body mass index (BMI) and elevated blood pressure, as well as high cholesterol.

 The wellness days also provide the opportunity for employees who are not on medical aid, and who would otherwise not take the time to be tested for these potentially life-threatening conditions, to have their assessments done on-site and free of charge.
 The relevant employees are given the appropriate advice to address their conditions.
+Approximately 500 employees not on medical aid availed themselves of this opportunity in 2023.
 Some Hudaco businesses provide additional support.

 Filter and Hose Solutions sponsors two doctor visits per annum (which includes medication) for their employees or their family members who are not on medical aid.
-Under normal circumstances, once a month, DDP runs a mobile clinic, staffed by a qualified nurse, offering medical advice to employees not covered by medical aid.
+Every second week DDP runs a mobile clinic, staffed by a qualified nurse, offering medical advice to employees not covered by medical aid.